ProjectRecommend/docs/design-docs/final/DesignDocument.md

-The *Music Recommendation Software* as specified earlier, is a music player software that not only plays music but also suggests music based on what the user is listening to, from the user's offline collection as well as online collection, which requires internet connection.
+The *Music Recommendation Software* as specified earlier, is a music player software that not only plays music but also suggests music based on what the user is listening to, from the user's offline collection as well as online collection, which requires Internet connection.
 During recommendation if required it will update metadata of the song.

 The sections in this document will provide guidelines related to the structure and the design of the project and will contain the following too.